 Align Technologies is a fast-growing company that is looking to shake up the market for dental braces.
 Their Invisalign technology not only makes braces out of a clear polymer but also one’s that are easily removable.
 These appliances remove a lot of the headaches of traditional metallic or ceramic and wire style braces.
 The company is gaining quite some popularity in the industry as of recently.

-The company creates their molds on 3D Systems’ Figure 4 3D printers.
-The figure 4 is a high-speed, industrial scale DLP system that is great for 3D printing dental appliances.
-Align Technologies manages to mass customize about 220,000 dental products every day.
+The company creates their molds on 3D Systems’ Figure 4 Production System.
+The Figure 4 is a high-speed, industrial scale DLP system that is great for 3D printing dental appliances.
+They mass customize about 220,000 dental products every day.